Bartonella quintana: Ecology and epidemiology

+The primary vector of B. quintana is the human body louse.
+Transmission occurs when feces of infected lice come into contact with skin or mucosal membranes of the organism in proximity.
+The feces that contain the bacteria often come into contact with open skin through scratching.

+Humans are considered the primary reservoirs for B. quintana.
+Recent studies have demonstrated non-human primates, such as macaques, as potential reservoirs, suggesting a broader ecological niche than previously recognized.

-B. quintana infection has subsequently been seen in every continent except Antarctica.
-Local infections have been associated with risk factors such as poverty, alcoholism, and homelessness.
-Serological evidence of B. quintana infection showed, of hospitalized homeless patients, 16% were infected, as opposed to 1.8% of nonhospitalized homeless persons, and 0% of blood donors at large.
-Lice have been demonstrated, as of recently, to be the key component in transmitting B. quintana.
+B. quintana infection occurs on every continent except Antarctica.
+Infections have been associated with risk factors such as poverty, alcoholism and homelessness.
+In a French seroprevalence study from 1996, 16% of hospitalized homeless patients were infected, as opposed to 1.8% of nonhospitalized homeless persons, and 0% of blood donors at large.
+In Canada, cases have been documented among Indigenous communities with limited access to water and sanitation.
+Understanding the ecology and epidemiology of B. quintana is crucial for developing targeted public health interventions, particularly in vulnerable populations.
+Improving living conditions, enhancing access to hygiene facilities, and implementing effective louse control measures are essential strategies to reduce the burden of B. quintana infections.

+Lice are the key component in transmitting B. quintana.

-This has been attributed to living in unsanitary conditions and crowded areas, where the risk of coming into contact with other individuals carrying B. quintana and ectoparasites (body lice) is increased.
+This has been attributed to living in unsanitary conditions, i.e. without consistent access to shower and laundry, and living in crowded areas, where the risk of coming into contact with other individuals carrying B. quintana and ectoparasites like body lice is increased.
 Also noteworthy, the increasing migration worldwide may also play a role in spreading trench fever, from areas where it is endemic to susceptible populations in urban areas.
 Recent concern is the possibility of the emergence of new strains of B. quintana through horizontal gene transfer, which could result in the acquisition of other virulence factors.

 Clinical manifestations

 The clinical manifestations of B. quintana infection are highly variable.
 The incubation period is now known to be 5–20 days; it was originally thought to be 3–38 days.
 The infection can start as an acute onset of a febrile episode, relapsing febrile episodes, or as a persistent typhoidal illness; commonly seen are maculopapular rashes, conjunctivitis, headache, and myalgias, with splenomegaly being less common.
 Most patients present with pain in the lower legs (shins), sore muscles of the legs and back, and hyperaesthesia of the shins.
 Rarely is B. quintana infection fatal, unless endocarditis develops and goes untreated.
+If endocarditis does develop it is classified as culture negative.
 Weight loss, and thrombocytopenia are sometimes also seen.
 Recovery can take up to a month.
+Persistent presence of bacteria in the bloodstream has been observed, especially among individuals experiencing homelessness.
+A rare manifestation of the disease is leukocytoclastic vasculitis, characterized by fibrinoid necrosis of the vessel walls in the dermis.

+Primary Symptoms that classify the disease include: